80 best kitchen hacks

 Place the cherry on the spout of a bottle, and with the help of a chopstick push the center, the seed will fall into the bottle.

 7) Cleaning the cutting boards

-Cleaning the cutting board is key to avoiding the accumulation of bacteria, one way to do this is by rubbing the board with half a lemon and coarse salt before washing it.
+Cleaning the cutting board is key to avoiding accumulating bacteria; one way to do this is by rubbing the board with half a lemon and coarse salt before washing it.
 More information on the best cutting boards.